j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 ---
-title: 10 Minutes to Pandas, in R
+title: 10 Minutes to Pandas, in R (Part One)
 date: 2019-08-21
 tags: ['tutorial']
 ---